-18. Secondary authorities are official sources of the tax law with a lesser "weight" than primary authorities.
+Secondary authorities are official sources of the tax law with a lesser "weight" than primary authorities.

-^{© 2014} by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.

-19. Revenue rulings and revenue procedures are examples of primary authorities.

-20. The Internal Revenue Code and tax treaties are examples of statutory authorities.

-21. Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.

-22. Temporary Regulations have more authoritative weight than revenue rulings.

-23. Proposed and Temporary Regulations have the same authoritative weight.

-24. An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.
+- 19) Revenue rulings and revenue procedures are examples of primary authorities.Answer: True False - 20) The Internal Revenue Code and tax treaties are examples of statutory authorities.
+Answer: • True False - 21) Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.
+Answer: True False - 22) Temporary Regulations have more authoritative weight than revenue rulings.
+Answer: • True False - 23) Proposed and Temporary Regulations have the same authoritative weight.
+Answer: True Selse - 24) An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.

+Answer: • True False

-25. The Internal Revenue Code of 1986 is the name of the current tax code.
+25) The Internal Revenue Code of 1986 is the name of the current income tax code of the United States of America.